Aziz-Zeghal/Crypto-Arbitrage-Toolbox/README.md

 ## How to use

+- Install the requirements
+- Put the API key and secret key of Bybit in a file called keys
-- Get a crypto pair available in both perpetual and spot, or use bestFundingRate() function
+- Get a crypto pair available in both perpetual and spot
 - Insert it in enterArbitrage(coin)
 - Now wait for convergence of perpetual and spot
 - ???